 Worried about their mom’s safety

 Afraid they are going to throw up at school

 Worried they are going to do poorly on assignments (even though most of these children are academically advanced)

 I know that this can be one of the most exhausting struggles as a parent.
 Get support so you do not have to fight this alone!

 For more support read the article Teach Your Child to Fight Anxiety.

 Have some gems up your sleeve to share with other parents struggling as well?
 Leave your comment below.
 We are all in this together!

 Want more articles on Childhood Anxiety?
 Follow Anxious Toddlers Pinterest Board:

-Follow Anxious Toddlers’s board TODDLER Childhood anxiety on Pinterest.
+Follow Anxious Toddlers’s board Childhood anxiety on Pinterest.

 Check out these other great parenting books on anxiety: